harsh-sahni-projects/amazon-clone/README.md

 # amazon-clone
-Frontend of Aamzon.in using CSS only
+This is the frontend of Aamzon.in using CSS only